siraajkudtarkar/CS167/Labs/Lab6/CS167-Lab6.md

 ### IV. `count-all` and `code-filter` (10 minutes)

 1. The `count-all` command should use the method [`RDD#count`](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/rdd/RDD.html#count():Long) which is an action to count the total number of records in the input file.
+    * Complete `TODO 2`

     Below is the expected output for the two sample files.

     ```text
     Total count for file 'nasa_19950801.tsv' is 30969